Mauricio Dubon Preview, Player Props: Astros vs. Red Sox

-Mauricio Dubon and his .368 on-base percentage over his past 10 games (70 points higher than his season-long percentage), will be in action for the Houston Astros against the Boston Red Sox and Brayan Bello on August 24 at 2:10 PM ET.
+On Tuesday, Mauricio Dubon (.727 slugging percentage in past 10 games, including two home runs) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
+First pitch is at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Red Sox.
+In his most recent game, he had three hits (going 3-for-6 with a home run and two RBI) against the Tigers.

 Mauricio Dubon Game Info & Props vs. the Red Sox